7 Best Running Shoes For Plantar Fasciitis in 2024

 Based on studies, plantar fasciitis affects 1 in every 10 adults, both men and women.
 Whether you are an athlete or not, one of the ways to reduce plantar fasciitis is to wear comfortable shoes.

 In our lab and on the runs, we have tested running shoes that are recommended for plantar fasciitis to help you find the best ones.
-And because you may have preferences regarding the level of support, cushioning, or price range, we have selected our top picks in different categories.
+And because you may have different preferences regarding the level of support, cushioning, or price range, we have selected our top picks in different categories.

 How we test running shoes

-Foot pain is no joke.
 It is our mission to help you find the best shoe to alleviate the discomfort of plantar fasciitis.
 Given our extensive knowledge base, we have developed a comprehensive review methodology to find out which shoes work the best.

 - To avoid bias, we purchase all running shoes with our own money.